Assata Shakur: Cultural influence and legacy

+Controversies related to honoring Shakur's legacy

-On December 12, 2006, the Chancellor of the City University of New York, Matthew Goldstein, directed City College's president, Gregory H. Williams, to remove the "unauthorized and inappropriate" designation of the "Guillermo Morales/Assata Shakur Community and Student Center," which was named by students in 1989.
+On December 12, 2006, the Chancellor of the City University of New York, Matthew Goldstein, directed City College's president, Gregory H. Williams, to remove the "unauthorized and inappropriate" designation of the "Guillermo Morales/Assata Shakur Community and Student Center", which was named by students in 1989.
 A student group won the right to use the lounge after a campus shutdown over proposed tuition increases.
 CUNY was sued by student and alumni groups after removing the plaque.
 As of April 7, 2010, the presiding judge has ruled that the issues of students' free speech and administrators' immunity from suit "deserve a trial".

 Following controversy, in 1995, Borough of Manhattan Community College renamed a scholarship that had previously been named for Shakur.
-In 2008, a Bucknell University professor included Shakur in a course on "African-American heroes"—along with figures such as Harriet Tubman, Sojourner Truth, John Henry, Malcolm X, and Angela Davis.
-Her autobiography is studied together with those of Angela Davis and Elaine Brown, the only women activists of the Black Power movement who have published book-length autobiographies.
-Rutgers University professor H. Bruce Franklin, who excerpts Shakur's book in a class on 'Crime and Punishment in American Literature,' describes her as a "revolutionary fighter against imperialism".

-Black NJ State Trooper Anthony Reed (who has left the force) sued the police force because, among other things, persons had hung posters of Shakur, altered to include Reed's badge number, in a Newark barracks.
-He felt it was intended to insult him, as she had killed an officer, and was "racist in nature".
-According to Dylan Rodriguez, to many "U.S. radicals and revolutionaries" Shakur represents a "venerated (if sometimes fetishized) signification of liberatory desire and possibility".
+Black NJ State Trooper Anthony Reed, who has left the force, sued the police force because, among other things, persons had hung posters of Shakur, altered to include Reed's badge number, in a Newark barracks.
+He felt it was intended to insult him, as she had killed an officer, and that the act was "racist in nature".

-The largely Internet-based "Hands Off Assata!" campaign is coordinated by Chicago-area Black Radical Congress activists.

 In 2015, New Jersey's Kean University dropped hip-hop artist Common as a commencement speaker because of police complaints.
 Members of the State Troopers Fraternal Association of New Jersey expressed their anger over Common's "A Song For Assata".

-In 2015, Black Lives Matter co-founder Alicia Garza writes: "When I use Assata's powerful demand in my organizing work, I always begin by sharing where it comes from, sharing about Assata's significance to the Black Liberation Movement, what its political purpose and message is, and why it's important in our context."

-The Chicago Black activist group Assata's Daughters is named in her honor.
-In April 2017, former San Francisco 49ers quarterback Colin Kaepernick's foundation donated $25,000 to the group.

-In July 2017, the Women's March official Twitter feed celebrated Shakur's birthday, leading to criticism from some right-wing media outlets.
+In July 2017, the Women's March official Twitter feed celebrated Shakur's birthday, leading to criticism from some media outlets.

-In April 2018, a North Carolina court ordered that payment of $15,000 be made to Shakur's representative, her sister Beverly Goins, as part of a land deal.